Studentzipit/Project/README.md

 s24-Apr-28
 ==========

-An example project using GitHUB
+An example project using GitHUB.

+Edit this later.